 Go Gyro Go

 The food truck craze is still in full affect and I’m excited to test out some of the new trucks added to the list this year.
-Some of my favorite oldies but goodies that it appears will be there include: 2 Girls 4 Wheels and their pulled pork, cheese steak and brats are delish, Hot Aztec and their gourmet Mexican menu, Sarah’s Melt Down and their soup and sandwich combos including grilled cheese, My Big Fat Greek Truck (it’s just a great name) and the Completely Sauced Po’Boys.
-I’m not a big dessert fan, so I generally head straight for the meat.
+Some of my favorite oldies but goodies that it appears will be there include: Pi on the Spot…they’re back!, Hot Aztec and their gourmet Mexican menu, My Big Fat Greek Truck (it’s just a great name) and the Completely Sauced Po’Boys.
+I’m not a big dessert fan, so I generally head straight for the meat, but The Sweet Divine is a must-save-room-for truck.

 In addition to the food, there will be live music.